shubhamvinayak/CSS-Helper/CSS-Basics.md

 | 31.  |:visited	          |a:visited	            |Selects all visited links|

  ----------------------------------------------------------------------------------------------------------------------------------------------------
+### Float

   The float CSS property places an element on the left or right side of its container, allowing text and inline elements to wrap around it.

 **Syntax**
 ```css